arktos65/elasticsearch-tools/esutil/README.md

 - `-p or --port` - Specify the port number of the ElasticSearch cluster API.
 Default: 9200
 - `-s or --shards` - Specify the number of shards to create.
 Default: 5
 - `-r or --replicas` - Specify the number of replicas to create.
 Default: 1
+- `-i or --index` - Specify a target index to perform operation on.
 - `--help` - Display usage information.

 #### Examples